Stratis vs Ethereum | Comparing Two Smart Contract Platforms

-Ethereum and Stratis are both blockchain-based platforms that can run decentralized apps (dapps) and smart contracts, but they’re different at a fundamental level — from their objectives and technological underpinnings, to their target user bases — may see these two projects competing less for market share than their surface-level similarities might imply.
+Ethereum and Stratis are both blockchain-based platforms that can run decentralized apps (dapps) and smart contracts, but key differences — from their primary objectives, to their target user bases — may see these two projects competing less for market share than their surface-level similarities might imply.

 Ethereum was designed as a distributed virtual machine built on the first Turing complete programing language for blockchains, and was the first cryptocurrency offering smart contracts and dapp capabilities.